Complaints & Regulatory Information

 We hope to meet or exceed client expectations on every matter we undertake.
 If, however, you are dissatisfied and wish to complain about our services please click here to view our complaints procedure.

-Work done by this firm (including consumer credit matters) is regulated by the Solicitors Regulation Authority, except for work done as Insolvency Practitioner (D.S.M Edwards and J.L Chillery-Belcher are licensed to act as insolvency practitioners in the UK by the Institute of Chartered Accountants in England & Wales).
+Work done by this firm (including consumer credit matters) is regulated by the Solicitors Regulation Authority, except for work done as Insolvency Practitioners (D.S.M Edwards and J.L Chillery-Belcher are regulated as insolvency practitioners in the UK by the Institute of Chartered Accountants in England & Wales -the “ICAEW”) and as Notaries (DSM Edwards, CT Pointon and AD Lees are regulated as notaries in England & Wales by the Faculty Office of the Archbishop of Canterbury).
+The procedures for complaints about insolvency practitioner and notary matters vary as noted below and the Solicitors Regulation Authority is not involved with them.

 Click here to visit the SRA website.